-It remains to be determined if, or to what extent, transgenerational epigenetic inheritance occurs in any invertebrate.
+It remains to be determined to what extent transgenerational epigenetic inheritance occurs in invertebrate taxa.
 In mammals, evidence exists of transgenerational inheritance of DNA methylation patterns and phenotypes in response to certain xenobiotics (e.g. [35,36]).
 Transgenerational inheritance of DNA methylation patterns associated with phenotypes (epialleles) have also been observed in plants [37,38], including evidence that environmental stress induces heritable changes [39].
-Transgenerational effects (phenotypes) of xenobiotic exposure have been observed in oysters [40], however the molecular mechanisms of these phenotypes were not explored.
+C. elegans [40].
+Transgenerational epigenetic effects have not been investigated in bivalves, but one particularly intriguing possibility to explore is the role of DNA methylation in protecting future generations through an acquired stress response.
+Bivalves are generally sessile and do not directly interact with their offspring.
+One way a bivalve could ‘inform’ their offspring about recent environmental conditions is through the transmission of epigenetic marks such as DNA methylation.

 If epigenetic marks are heritable, they may play a role in evolutionary processes.
 To address the question of heritability, we need to compare levels of existing epigenetic variation in natural populations with genetic variation.
 This indeed could be a game changer, as epigenetic variation may offer a new platform for selection.
 There has been some work done in vertebrates and plants [41–43], though information in invertebrates is limited.
 Researchers have started to address this fact in oyster aquaculture settings in response to mass selection protocols.
-Jiang et al [44] used MSAP, a modified AFLP protocol, to identify epigenetic variation between a base population and a fourth generation mass selection population.
+Jiang et al [44] used a methylation-sensitive amplified polymorphism (MSAP) methodology to identify epigenetic variation between a base population and a fourth generation mass selection population.
 They also used AFLP to look at genetic variation.
 Jiang et al [44] found genetic variation with no epigenetic variation over all, though specific differences were observed.
 The authors observed a correlation between epigenetic and genetic variation.
-Despite the limitations of this study in using a relative small number of random markers, it is the first study comparing epigenetic and genetic variation in bivalves and illuminates an interesting direction for future work.
+Despite the limitations of this study in using a relatively small number of random markers, it is the first study comparing epigenetic and genetic variation in bivalves and illuminates an interesting direction for future work.

 The relationship of heritable transmission of genome patterns and epigenetic resetting is another research avenue that should be explored.
 In mammalian systems epigenetic resetting, a clearing and re-establishment of DNA methylation with each generation, is thought to be necessary to induce pluripotency of cells (reviewed - [45]).
 Nevertheless, there are certain loci (e.g. imprinted genes) where the clearing of epigenetic marks is incomplete resulting in meiotic inheritance of DNA methylation patterns.
 This type of transgenerational inheritance has been studied in plants and mammals, but to our knowledge has yet to be addressed in invertebrates.
 As mentioned above, oysters show temporal changes in the total amount of DNA methylation during embryonic development, with lower methylation in the 2-4 cell stages and increasing in morula and blastula [5].
 This observation may be indicative of an epigenetic resetting event.
 However, characterizing epigenetic changes at finer temporal time scales are needed.

-In addition, since the environment may affect patterns that can be transgenerationally inherited, additional studies similar to Nice et al. [40] would be beneficial.
-Exploring the questions of epigenetic flexibility to environmental cues, variation and heritability, as well as the possibility of epigenetic resetting in bivalves will inform the direction of much larger research questions.
-One particularly intriguing possibility to explore is the role of DNA methylation in protecting future generations through an acquired stress response.
-Bivalves are generally sessile and do not directly interact with their offspring.
-One way a bivalve could ‘inform’ their offspring about recent environmental conditions is through the transmission of epigenetic marks such as DNA methylation.
+Exploring these questions of epigenetic flexibility to environmental cues, natural variation, heritability, as well as the possibility of epigenetic resetting in bivalves will inform the direction of much larger research questions.
+Maybe add sentence about experimental methodology?
 While we are gaining a better understanding of invertebrate epigenetics, we certainly have a lot more to learn, which could considerably change our comprehension of organismal and ecosystem responses to environmental change.

 Key Points